 The goal of undergraduate social work education is to prepare majors, upon graduation, to fulfill the responsibilities of beginning level social work positions.
 Undergraduate social work education is considered a professional educational program with field education as the capstone experience for students in the social work program at UNI.
 All students at UNI have Liberal Arts credit requirements.
 These courses help to ensure that students receive a broad liberal arts education.
 In addition to completing the University's Liberal Arts Core Program, the Social Work major requires 45 credit hours, which includes the field placement taken in the student's senior year for 11-15 credits, which is a total of 120 total credits for the degree.
-Students who graduate with a major in Social Work from UNI receive a Bachelor of Arts degree with a Social Work Certificate.
+Students who graduate with a major in Social Work receive a Bachelor of Social Work degree.